jpfulton/blog/content/blog/2023-07-15-github-reusable-workflows/index.md

 passed from the calling workflow to the reusable workflow.
-Additionally, the `env` [context](https://docs.github.com/en/actions/learn-github-actions/contexts) is not avaiable in the `with` block of the caller.
+Additionally, the `env` [context](https://docs.github.com/en/actions/learn-github-actions/contexts) is not available in the `with` block of the caller.

 > Any environment variables set in an env context defined at the workflow level
 > in the caller workflow are not propagated to the called workflow.